 - Access to open days at further and higher education institutes – sixth form students are allowed 3 school days leave a year for such events.

-- Access to creative online resources such as kudosinspire and a range of helpful websites are advertised in the LRC.
+- Access to creative online resources such as kudos and a range of helpful websites are advertised in the LRC.

 - Help with basic careers management skills such as CV writing and building, job searches and mock job interviews.

-We are working in partnership with a number of organisations to help with the education and transition from school to higher education or work.
-One in particular which we use is the ‘Barclays Life Skills’ website which has been introduced this year.
+We are working with in partnership with a number of organisations to help with the education and transition from school to higher education or work.
+One in particular which we use is the ‘Barclays Life Skills’ website.
 The current year 10’s access this site to complete tests and skills reviews in order to get enough points to gain a placement.
 At the moment it is mainly placements with this bank but Barclays are encouraging other organisations to join and advertise placements on the life skills website.